Things To Do In Wroclaw, Poland [Guide By Locals]

 National Museum in Wrocław

 National Museum in Wrocław (pl.
-Muzeum Narodowe we Wrocławiu) is open since 1948.
-It holds one of the largest collections of art in Poland – more than 200.000 pieces are there!
-It sits right next to the Panorama Racławicka, in a 19th-century building.
-Ivy covers big chunk of it which makes it look very spectacular!
+Muzeum Narodowe we Wrocławiu) is home to one of the largest collections of art in Poland – more than 200.000 pieces are there!
+It’s located along Dunikowski Boulevard close to Panorama Racławicka in a beautiful 19th-century building covered in ivy.

 Entrance to the National Museum is free on Saturdays and paid on other days.
-Normal: 25zł, reduced: 20zł (October 2023).
-You can check current prices on the National Museum’s official website.
-You can also buy tickets online.
+Normal ticket costs 35zł, and reduced one 25zł (October 2024).
+You can check current prices and buy online tickets on bilety.mnwr.pl website.

 Panorama of the Battle of Racławice

-Panorama Racławicka as we call it in Polish is definitely one of the best things to do in Wroclaw.
-It’s located in a very unique-looking building that resembles a crown.
-It’s actually a huge (15x114m), 360° degree painting created by Jan Styk (along with some other artists).
+Panorama Racławicka is located in a unique-looking building that resembles a crown.
+It’s a huge (15x114m), 360-degree painting created by Jan Styk (along with some other artists) created at the end of the 19th century to commemorate the 100th anniversary of winning the Battle of Racławice.
 The most remarkable thing about it is the fact that they finish painting it in… 9 months!

 Wroclaw’s Manhattan

-Staying on the subject of art, and places to visit in Wroclaw near Bulwar Dunikowskiego, we have to mention famous (or sometimes infamous) buildings called Wroclaw’s Manhattan (pl.
-Wrocławski Manhattan), or even more affectionately: sedesowce (toilet seat apartments should be the good enough translation).
-The well-known local architect Jadwiga Grabowska-Hawrylak designed the buildings and based on her designs those were built between 1970 and 1973.
+Staying on the subject of art, and places to visit in Wroclaw near Bulwar Dunikowskiego, we have to mention famous (or sometimes infamous) buildings called Wroclaw’s Manhattan, or even more affectionately: sedesowce (toilet seat apartments should be the good translation).
+They were designed by a local architect and built between 1970 and 1973.

 What’s the story behind them?
-Well, ironically those buildings were supposed to bring a bit of Mediterranean vibe to Wrocław, with plants hanging from the facade, rounded windows, white color, and hanging gardens on the terraces.
+Well, ironically those buildings were supposed to bring a bit of Mediterranean vibe to Wroclaw, with plants hanging from the facade, rounded windows, white color, and hanging gardens on the terraces.
 Unfortunately, rounded windows weren’t delivered, the white color was replaced with gray, and gardens were never built either.
-Because of that, it turned out to be a great example of brutalism architecture.
-Currently, visiting Manhattan is one of the most unique and unusual things to do in Wrocław, which some love and some hate.
+And thanks to that, it turned out to be a great example of brutalism architecture.
+Currently, visiting Wroclaw’s Manhattan is one of the most unique and unusual things to do in Wroclaw, which some love and some hate.

-Unique places to visit in Wrocław - Wroclaw’s Manhattan
+Unique places to see in Wrocław - Wroclaw’s Manhattan

 Grunwaldzki Bridge